Hierarchical Interaction Networks with Rethinking Mechanism for Document-level Sentiment Analysis: Introduction

 To tackle the aforementioned problems, we investigate how to effectively focus on more accurate subject information for DSA.
 In this paper, we present an end-to-end model, named {H}ierarchical {I}nteraction {N}etwork (HIN), to encode the bidirectional interactions between summary and document.
-The method works by utilizing multiple granularities interactions between summary and document, accordingly to learn a subject-oriented document representation.
-Specifically, the interactions at character-level and the contextual semantic features can be captured via BERT\cite{devlin-etal-2019-bert}.
-Afterward, the segment-level interactions are encoded by gated interaction network and the context of the document is taken into account simultaneously.
+The method works by utilizing multi-granularity interactions between summary and document, accordingly to learn a subject-oriented document representation.
+Specifically, the interactions at the character level and the contextual semantic features can be captured via BERT\cite{devlin-etal-2019-bert}.
+Afterward, the segment-level interactions are encoded by a gated interaction network and the context of the document is taken into account simultaneously.
 Finally, the document-level interactions are embedded via the attention mechanism to learn a more expressive document representation with the consideration of subject information for predicting sentiments.

 Furthermore, because of the complex sentiment in the document, we attempt to learn the affective representation and alleviate the distraction from other sentiments.
 We introduce the sentiment label information into the model in a feedback way.
 Most existing structures learn document representation via only feedforward networks and have no chance to modify the invalid features of the document.
 Some effective works in image classification \cite{DBLP:journals/corr/abs-1708-04483} and named entity recognition \cite{DBLP:conf/ijcai/GuiM0ZJH19} added feedback structure to re-weight of feature embeddings and obtained gratifying results.
-Motivated by their works, we propose a {S}entiment-based {R}ethinking mechanism (SR) and feedback the sentiment polarity label information.
-This rethinking mechanism can refine the weights of document embeddings to learn a more discerning low-level representation with the guidance from the high-level sentiment features, and relieve negative effects of noisy data simultaneously.
+Motivated by their works, we propose a {S}entiment-based {R}ethinking mechanism (SR) and feedback on the sentiment polarity label information.
+This rethinking mechanism can refine the weights of document embeddings to learn a more discerning low-level representation with guidance from the high-level sentiment features, and relieve the negative effects of noisy data simultaneously.

 We evaluate our proposed models on three public datasets from news to reviews.
-Through experiments versus a suite of state-of-the-art baselines, we demonstrate the effectiveness of interactions and the rethinking mechanism, and the model HIN-SR can significantly outperform than baseline systems.
+Through experiments versus a suite of state-of-the-art baselines, we demonstrate the effectiveness of interactions and the rethinking mechanism, and the model HIN-SR can significantly outperform baseline systems.

 The main contributions of this paper are summarized as follows. \begin{itemize}

 \item We present HIN to incorporate multi-granularities interactions between summary and document-related candidates and learn subject-oriented document representations for document-level sentiment analysis.
 To the best of our knowledge, we are the first neural approach to DSA that models bidirectional interactions to learn the document representation.